Nakayama algebras and Fuchsian singularities: Classification of Fuchsian Nakayama categories

 The periodicity features of the green wall imply that the members of the green wall cannot be piecewise hereditary, since periodicity only appears for Dynkin module type, which cannot appear here, and for sheaf type where the possible Coxeter numbers --- for weight triples --- are 3, 4, and 6.
 On the other hand, the members of the green wall cannot be of Fuchsian type.
 In fact, by \cite[Table 2]{Lenzing:Pena:2011} there are only 22 weight triples yielding a Fuchsian singularity category with periodic Coxeter transformation.
 For these 22 triples it is easily checked that they don't belong to the green wall.
 Therefore, assuming the validity of the perpendicularity conjecture $(F2)$ from Conjecture~\ref{conj:Fuchsian:perp}, the fencing argument from the piecewise hereditary case extends to the Fuchsian case as well.
 That is, under the assumption $(F2)$, our classification of Nakayama algebras of Fuchsian type is complete.

 This finishes the proof. \end{proof}

-Recall that the Coxeter polynomials for extended canonical algebras (in particular, for the Nakayama algebras of Fuchsian type) have been calculated in \cite{Lenzing:Pena:2009}.
-As a consequence of Theorem \ref{classification-of-Fuchsian-nakayama-cat}, we know that Conjecture \ref{conj:Coxeter polynomial and derived equivalence} holds true between Nakayama algebras of Fuchsian type.
+\begin{remark} The Coxeter polynomials for extended canonical algebras (in particular, for the Nakayama algebras of Fuchsian type) have been calculated in \cite{Lenzing:Pena:2009}.
+As a consequence of Theorem \ref{classification-of-Fuchsian-nakayama-cat}, we know that Conjecture \ref{conj:Coxeter polynomial and derived equivalence} holds true between Nakayama algebras of Fuchsian type. \end{remark}

-{\bf Acknowledgements.}\quad This work is supported by the National Natural Science Foundation of China (No. 11801473).
+{\bf Acknowledgment.} This work was partially supported by the National Natural Science Foundation of China (No. 11801473), and by the Alexander von Humboldt Foundation in the framework of the Alexander von Humboldt Professorship endowed by the German Federal Ministry of Education and Research.

 {Appendix~\Alph{section}}